Modeling the Influence of Environment and Intervention on Cholera in Haiti

-The model projected that by the mid March 2013, Artibonite would have seen between 120 and 128 thousand cholera cases without vaccine, and between 112 and 122 thousand with the implemented vaccination program (a decrease in about 7 thousand cases; see Figure \ref{Figure:7}).
-The models (with and without vaccination) show a marginal difference in how well they match cumulative number of cases data.
-There seems to be moderate agreement between the projected and observed incidence as well (see Figure \ref{Figure:8}) where the number of new cases is below what would have occurred without vaccination.
+The model predicted that by 8 May 2013, one year after the vaccination program, Artibonite would have seen between 117,000 and 128,000 cholera cases without vaccine and between 115,000 and 127,000 with the implemented vaccination program (123,000 thousand actual), a decrease in about 1700 cases (see Figure \ref{Fig7}).

-The actual number of cases is only 1,883 less than the predicted mean number of cases without vaccination.
-If we assume the model without vaccine is correct an average of 15,016 people would have gotten sick between 6-May-2012 and 13-Mar-2013.
-Over that period of time 13,143 people \emph{actually did get sick.} This represents a $12\%$ reduction in the number of people that would have gotten cholera.